abbreviatedman/react-unit-03-intermediate-react/3c-children/assignment/directions.md

 **Check:** Verify that the `Sidebar` with links is displayed correctly alongside the `Navbar`, and the links are styled correctly.

-Once you've added the `Sidebar` component with its links to your `App.js` and confirmed it renders correctly, you’re ready to move on to the next step.
+Once you've added the `Sidebar` component with its links to your `App.jsx` and confirmed it renders correctly, you’re ready to move on to the next step.

 ### Step 7: Design the Presentational Parent Component

 Create a parent component that will render child components with the style and layout they need.

-1. Create a file named `ParentComponent.js` in the `src` directory.
+1. Create a file named `ParentComponent.jsx` in the `src` directory.
-2. Inside `ParentComponent.js`, create a function and name it `ParentComponent`.
+2. Inside `ParentComponent.jsx`, create a function and name it `ParentComponent`.
 3. Add a `return` statement for the `ParentComponent` function that returns a `div` element with the class name `parent-container`.
 4. Inside the `div` element, add an `h2` element with the text "Data from Star Wars API".
 5. Below the `h2` element, add a `div` with the class name `data-container` to hold the child component.